 - Changes in a gene called CYP17A1, which causes a condition called congenital adrenal hyperplasia, which can cause fertility issues among other health concerns.

-- Changes in a gene called FMR1, which causes a condition called fragile X syndrome.
-Women who carry the condition are at a higher risk for premature ovarian failure.
+- Being a carrier for a genetic condition called fragile X syndrome.
+Women who carries for this are at a higher risk for premature ovarian failure.

-- Changes in a gene called GALT, which causes a condition called galactosemia.
+- Harmful changes (called pathogenic variants) in a gene called GALT, which causes a condition called galactosemia.

 - Chromosome translocations or rearrangements (when pieces of two different chromosomes break off and switch spots with each other).